Thursday, 28 March 2013

 1- Place the meat, with onions and chickpeas in a large stockpot.
 Stir in the ginger, saffron and 1 tsp pepper.
 Cover with water, bring to a boil and simmer, covered, for 45 minutes.
 Add turnips and carrots.

-Since I did not use exactly the same ingredients I changed the way to cook slightly.
-I boiled the meat separately and seared it and then added the vegetables.
+Since I didn't use all the specified ingredients, I adjusted the cooking method slightly.
+I boiled the meat separately, seared it, and then added the vegetables.

 2- Place the couscous in a large bowl.
 Dissolve 1 tsp salt in 150 ml water and sprinkle over the couscous.
 Stir with your fingers and break up any lumps.
 Place it over the stockpot with the simmering stew.
 Steam, covered, for 20 minutes.
 Then, turn the couscous onto a large earthenware dish and sprinkle with little salted water.
 Lightly rub in the melted smen or butter and rosewater and put the couscous back into the bowl and place it over the cooking stew.

-Since I used instant couscous, I followed the recipe on the package.
-For 3 persons, I used 1 cup of couscous for each person and added 2 cups of boiling water as well as 1,5 cup of the simmering stock from the stew.
+Since I used instant couscous, I followed the instructions on the package.
+For 3 people, I used 1 cup of couscous per person and added 2 cups of boiling water along with 1,5 cup of the simmering stock from the stew.

 3- Add raisins, courgettes, squash tomatoes, salt, coriander and parsley to the simmering stew then replace the couscous over the pot.
 Steam for a further 30 minutes, occasionally fluffing the couscous grains with a fork.

-I added my vegetables earlier, but added at this point the raisins and the butter beans as well as the herbs.
+I added my vegetables earlier, but at this point, I also included raisins, butter beans, and herbs.

 4- To serve, pile the couscous onto a large earthenware serving dish.
 With a slotted spoon, transfer the meat and vegetables to the center of the dish.
 Pour over some of the broth.

-Traditionally couscous is eaten from a big earthenware dish by everyone with their hands.
-I used a normal plate to serve the couscous individually for each person.
-Garnished it with basil in lack of any other fresh herbs.
+Traditionally, couscous is enjoyed from a large earthenware dish, with everyone using their hands.
+However, I opted to serve the couscous individually for each person on regular plates.
+To add a touch of freshness, I garnished it with basil since I didn't have any other fresh herbs available.

 Enjoy!